jaycezhang789/numjs/packages/js/README.md

 - Bundles CommonJS (`dist/index.cjs`) and ES Module (`dist/index.js`) entry points.
 - Works in Electron/NW.js – when the native module cannot be loaded the code automatically falls back to WebAssembly.

+## Error Handling & Diagnostics
+- Core operations surface structured error codes (`E_SHAPE_MISMATCH`, `E_NUMERIC_ISSUE`, `E_CHOLESKY_NOT_SPD`) so you can branch on failures without parsing strings.
+Errors thrown from the package expose `error.code` alongside human-readable messages.
+- Use the shared tolerances `DEFAULT_RTOL` (`1e-12`) and `DEFAULT_ATOL` (`0`) for backend-neutral floating-point comparisons.
+Adjust them when porting workloads that demand tighter or looser error bounds.
+- The helper functions `isClose` and `allClose` accept optional overrides if you need to change tolerances, and default to the shared constants above.
+- When debugging backend choices or performance, pair diagnostics with `backendKind()` and the copy-byte counters detailed below.
+- For memory investigations, `copyBytesTotal()`, `takeCopyBytes()`, and `resetCopyBytes()` provide visibility into internal copies.

 ## Performance Tips
 - Prefer the N-API backend for heavy workloads; prebuild binaries for your deployment targets when possible.
 - Use `copyBytesTotal()`, `takeCopyBytes()`, and `resetCopyBytes()` to monitor internal copies when tuning code.